 With 28 hectares to cover, you’re going to need to be strategic in your approach.
-Download the handy-dandy Singapore Zoo app so you can have the map on hand at all times, and pick which parts of the zoo you really want to see.
+Download the handy-dandy Mandai app so you can have the map on hand at all times, and pick which parts of the zoo you really want to see.
 Do yourself a favour and jump on the guided tram ride for an early overview of what’s in store.
 And if you still find yourself with tired little legs to carry?
 Strollers and wagons are available for hire.
-Also, if you have your carseat with you, you can leave it with the friendly folks at the Stroller, Wheelchair, Electric Scooter and Wagon Rental centre, right by the entrance.
+Also, if you have your car seat with you, you can leave it with the friendly folks at the Stroller, Wheelchair, Electric Scooter and Wagon Rental centre, right by the entrance.

-The deets: Guided tram ride (unlimited rides): Adults $5, Child (aged 3-12) $3.
-Strollers $9, wagons $15.
+The deets: Guided tram ride (unlimited rides): free!
+Strollers $15, wagons $18.